art-institute-of-chicago/data-aggregator/docs/ENDPOINTS.md

 ### `/artworks/boosted`

 A list of boosted artworks sorted by last updated date in descending order.
-This is a subset of the `artworks/` endpoint that represents approximately 400 of our most well-known resources.
+This is a subset of the `artworks/` endpoint that represents approximately 400 of our most well-known artworks as featured in three important catalogs: Paintings at the Art Institute of Chicago: Highlights of the Collection, The Essential Guide, and Master Paintings in the Art Institute of Chicago.
 This can be used to get a shorter list of artworks that will have most of its metadata filled out for testing purposes.

 #### Available parameters: